Management Committee Profiles

 Bishop Lincoln Davis - Vice Chair

 Bishop Lincoln Davis first worked as a pastor within the Oldbury New Testament Church of God for 8 years and within Sandwell Churches together for 7 years and then joint the board in 2007.
-Bishop Davis has a great appreciati9on for the community and sees himself as a liaison between Church Life and Community Life with a objective to see cohesion and improvement within all communities.
+Bishop Davis has a great appreciation for the community and sees himself as a liaison between Church Life and Community Life with a objective to see cohesion and improvement within all communities.
 Bishop Davis recently moved from the Oldbury New Testament Church of God and is now based in Nottingham.
 Outside of his church duties, Bishop Davis enjoys sports, particularly Football, Rugby and Cricket. he also enjoys documentaries and Gospel Music.

 Mr Clarence Cameron - Secretary